kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/04-more-feature-requests/01-prop-types/01-prop-types.md

 * Add `-D` to add the following as `devDependences`
 * Add these inside your `package.json`

-`$ npm i -D eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react react-testing-library prettier eslint-plugin-prettier husky pretty-quick`
+`$ npm i -D eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-config-prettier eslint-plugin-react react-testing-library prettier eslint-plugin-prettier husky pretty-quick`

 ## You can have multiple `.eslintrc` files but they will cascade
 * To start off put `.eslintrc` in the root of your app